megh21/chat_federated/README.md

 ## Technologies Used

-- FAISS: [Briefly describe FIASS here]
+- FAISS
-- Langchain: [Briefly describe Langchain here]
+- Langchain
-- Cohere API: [Briefly describe Cohere API here]
+- Cohere API
-- Sentence Transformers: [Briefly describe Sentence Transformers here]
+- Sentence Transformers
-- Hugging Face: [Briefly describe Hugging Face here]
+- Hugging Face

-yes you!,you describe it there! it's not written by chatgpt hihi!
 **The demo is Live at [koyeb](https://chatfederated-megh.koyeb.app/)**